DaveGee/prep-pal/README.md

-# MyStock App
+# Prep pal

-A desktop application built with Electron and React.
+A desktop and web application built with Electron and React.

 ## INSTALLATION